 The best events for pop-up venues in London tend to be product launches and short-term restaurants, exhibitions, and experiences.
 Pop-ups tend to be short and memorable, so if you’re looking to introduce a new product to the market or test a new restaurant idea, a pop-up venue will be perfect.
 Some large fashion brands will organise pop-up shops to try their products with a new audience, to make a splash in the press with a fun event, or even to sell last season’s clothes at a discount.

 As pop-up events tend to be short-term hires, you will probably be likely be hiring a venue by the day or week, so make sure you factor that into your budget.
 Depending on the area of London that the venue is in, the size of the space and the amenities they provide the cost is likely to vary a lot, so make sure you ask your venue manager lots of questions about their facilities before you agree a price.
-The more detail you know in advance, the more likely you are to find the perfect venue!
+The more detail you know in advance, the more likely you are to find the ideal venue!

 If you’re planning to organise a pop-up event, the best preparation you can do is to go to some pop-ups and see what you like.
 Virtually every area of London hosts different kinds of pop-ups, from restaurants, to fashion, to charity events.
 It’s tempting to pick a central part of London and although the footfall is very high, if you’re organising a small event that will cater to local people, why not try the hub of a high residential area like Hackney or Shepherd’s Bush?